Go Back

 Instructions

-• Mix together the shallots and Fresno pepper with the sumac, vinegar, and a pinch of salt in a small bowl.
-Stir very well to combine, and allow to rest for at least 15 minutes, or while you prep everything else, stirring once or twice.
+Stir very well to combine.
+If the aromatics aren't covered, add another splash of vinegar.
+Rest for at least 15 minutes, or while you prep everything else, stirring once or twice.

 • Add the cherry tomatoes to a food processor and pulse several times until chopped but not pureed.
 Pour the tomatoes over a strainer, sprinkle with a generous pinch of salt, and massage the salt into the tomatoes with your hands.
 Allow the tomatoes to rest and drain while prep everything else.

 • While you wait, do all the other prep.
+Toast the pine nuts.
 Mince the preserved lemon peel.
-Sliver the basil.
 Trim the ends of the green beans (if any beans are very large, cut in half).
 Finely chop the garlic.
-Toast the pine nuts.
+Finely chop the basil (or parsley).

 • Spoon the salsa over the beans and scatter on the pine nuts.
 Season to taste with salt and pepper.